Javascript is not enabled.

 2. Sunscreen doesn’t block all vitamin D production … but windows do

 Studies show that sunscreen use is not associated with low vitamin D levels, says Henry Lim, M.D., a dermatologist at Henry Ford Health in Detroit and a former president of the American Academy of Dermatology and American Dermatological Association.
-The likely reason: Most people don’t slather on enough to fully block the ultraviolet B (UVB) rays that trigger vitamin D production, he says.
+The likely reason: Most people don’t slather on enough to fully block the ultraviolet B rays that trigger vitamin D production, he says.

 Rigorous use of recommended amounts of high-SPF sunscreen (a full ounce — enough to fill a shot glass — applied at least 15 minutes before heading outside) and other sun-protection measures could substantially limit vitamin D production, he acknowledges.
-But, Lim says, most people who spend time outside get at least a little vitamin D, even if they generally follow sun safety advice.
+But, Lim says, most people who spend time outside get at least a little vitamin D, even if they generally follow sun-safety advice.
 FYI: You won’t make any vitamin D sitting in front of a window.
 The UVB rays don’t get through the glass.

 3. Sun damage is cumulative

 Dermatologists who frown on unprotected sun exposure stress that the damage that can lead to skin cancer is cumulative.
-“Small amounts do add up,” says Elizabeth Hale, M.D., a clinical associate professor of dermatology at NYU Langone Medical Center and senior vice president of the nonprofit Skin Cancer Foundation.
+“Small amounts do add up,” says Elizabeth Hale, M.D., a clinical associate professor of dermatology at NYU Langone Medical Center in New York City and senior vice president of the nonprofit Skin Cancer Foundation.
+Cumulative sun exposure is closely associated with the most common skin cancers, basal cell carcinoma and squamous cell carcinoma, Lim says.
+Those cancers can be disfiguring or cause other problems if not caught and removed early.

 The link between lifetime sun exposure and melanoma, a more deadly skin cancer, is not as clear, Lim says.
 But, he says, in light-skinned people, melanoma is clearly linked with multiple sunburns.